COR Sports Performance Training Philosophy

 Many people have tried different trainers, coaches, and private training sessions, creating skepticism of these claims.
 Sometimes other systems provide short-term results, while others provide no improvement.
 At COR, we take a systematic look at each individual, not just having someone hop on a treadmill!
 We unlock the underlying problem and provide the solution!

 You should be skeptical when you hear these claims, as talk is cheap.
-Therefore, world-renowned and International speaker Dr. John, DPT ensures a streamlined and cost-effective treatment approach.
-“Making you better” isn’t only our motto, but our philosophy.
-To prove this, we offer a complimentary Performance Assessment.
-This assessment unlocks the root cause of your problem and outlines a plan for improvement.
-This complimentary Performance Assessment sets the stage for “making you better”.
+“Making you better” isn’t only our motto, but our philosophy and to prove this, we offer a no questions asked, full money back guarantee after your initial session.
+We guarantee our screening method and approach is unlike anything you’ve ever experienced and our assessment will unlock the root cause of your problem and outlines a plan for improvement.

 If you’ve been referred and want Personal Training or Group Personal Training, or please schedule these sessions accordingly.